posener/posener.github.io/_posts/2018-06-23-go-swagger.md

 ## go-swagger - Code Generation from Swagger

 [go-swagger](https://github.com/go-swagger/go-swagger) is a tool for go developers to generate go code from swagger files.
-It uses various libraries from thr [go-openapi github organization](https://github.com/go-openapi) to handle the swagger specification and swagger files.
+It uses various libraries from the [go-openapi github organization](https://github.com/go-openapi) to handle the swagger specification and swagger files.

 I've been following the project for a while now.
 It has a very high pulse, with commits being merged to master